SteveTheMusician/EMailTemplate/README.md

 - create a .env file in the backend and write your server configs in it
 - start server.js in the backend folder and open port (4k)
     - node server.js
-- open page, fill an e-mail to send message to and klick on send
+- open page, fill an e-mail adress to send message to in to the input and klick on send

 ## npms
 - nodemailer @react-email/components